1madalin/1madalin/README.md

 # GlitiaMadalin

 # About Me
- Hello, I’m Glitia Madalin.
+<h1>Hi 👋, I'm Glitia Madalin</h1>

- I am a computer science engineer having strong knowledge and practical experience in quality assurance, with a keen sense of problem-solving and identifying issues to deliver high-quality software.
+ <p> I am a computer science engineer having strong knowledge and practical experience in quality assurance, with a keen sense of problem-solving and identifying issues to deliver high-quality
+ software.

  Experienced in the latest functional programming tools and frameworks, I am skilled in testing applications to deliver optimal performance.